Rigidity in Elliptic Curve Local-Global Principles: Introduction

-Roughly thirty years later, Sutherland proved a local-global principle associated with \ref{S-q}. \begin{thrm}[Sutherland, 2012 \cite{Su2012}] Fix a prime number $\ell$ for which $\sqrt{\leg{-1}{\ell}\ell} \not\in K$.
+In fact, we shall only consider the case where $m$ is prime, which dates back to two exercises of Serre \cite[p.
+I-2 and p.
+IV-6]{MR1484415}.
+Much more recently, Sutherland established a local-global principle associated with \ref{S-q}. \begin{theorem}[Sutherland, 2012 \cite{Su2012}] Fix a prime number $\ell$ for which $\sqrt{\leg{-1}{\ell}\ell} \not\in K$.
 Suppose that the condition that $E_\fp$ admits an $\mathcal{O}_K/\fp$-rational $\ell$-isogeny holds locally almost everywhere.
-Then there exists a quadratic extension $L/K$ such that then $E$ admits a $L$-rational $\ell$-isogeny.
-Further, if $\ell = 2, 3$ or $\ell \equiv 1 \pmod 4$, then in fact $E$ admits a $K$-rational $\ell$-isogeny. \end{thrm}
+Then there exists a quadratic extension $L/K$ such that then $E$ admits an $L$-rational $\ell$-isogeny.
+Further, if $\ell = 2, 3$ or $\ell \equiv 1 \pmod 4$, then in fact $E$ admits a $K$-rational $\ell$-isogeny. \end{theorem}

 Sutherland's result sparked an outpouring of research.
-Notably, Anni \cite{An2014} showed that $L$ may be taken to be $K(\sqrt{-\ell})$ and gave an explicit upper bound (depending on $K$) on the prime numbers $\ell$ for which there exists an elliptic curve $E/K$ that admits a rational $\ell$-isogeny locally everywhere, but not globally.
+Notably, Anni \cite{An2014} showed that in Theorem \ref{S-thrm}, $L$ may be taken to be $K(\sqrt{-\ell})$ and gave an explicit upper bound (depending on $K$) on the prime numbers $\ell$ for which there exists an elliptic curve $E/K$ that admits a rational $\ell$-isogeny locally everywhere, but not globally.
 Vogt \cite{Vo2018} gave an extension of Sutherland's result to composite level.
 Other authors made contributions as well, such as Banwait-Cremona \cite{BC2014} and Etropolski \cite{Et2015}.
+Recently, there has been increased interest in probabilistic local-global principles \cite{MR4450609} and extensions to higher dimensional abelian varieties \cite{MR4301391, MR2314732}.

 In this paper, we prove that for a given elliptic curve over a number field and prime number $\ell$, a failure of either of the \quotes{locally everywhere} conditions of \ref{K-q} or \ref{S-q} must be fairly substantial.
-This phenomenon is a consequence of properties of the general linear group $\GL_2(\ell)$, as we shall see.
+This phenomenon is a consequence of the properties of the general linear group $\GL_2(\ell)$, as we shall see.
 Moreover, it contrasts the elliptic curve local-global principles of Katz and Sutherland with, for instance, the familiar local-global principle of Hasse-Minkowski.
 As an example, consider the equation

-It fails to have solutions locally everywhere, and hence has no solutions over $\Q$.
+It fails to have solutions locally everywhere and hence has no solutions over $\Q$.
 However, the failure is quite limited.
-In fact, (\ref{limited-ex}) has no solutions over $\Q_2$ and $\Q_3$, but has solutions over $\R$ and $\Q_p$ for each $p \geq 5$.
+In fact, (\ref{limited-ex}) has no solutions over $\Q_2$ and $\Q_3$ but has solutions over $\R$ and $\Q_p$ for each $p \geq 5$.

 To discuss this feature of the prime-level local-global principles of Katz and Sutherland more precisely, we fix some standard notation and terminology from algebraic number theory.
 Let $\mathcal{O}_K$ denote the ring of integers of $K$ and let $\mathcal{P}_K$ denote the set of prime ideals of $\mathcal{O}_K$.
 For a prime ideal $\fp \in \mathcal{P}_K$, denote its \textit{residue field} by $\F_\fp \coloneqq \mathcal{O}_K / \fp$ and its \textit{norm} by $N\fp \coloneqq \abs{\F_\fp}$.
 For a subset $\mathcal{A} \subseteq \mathcal{P}_K$ and a positive real number $x$, define